 We’ll get to the schedule of events in a moment — think parade! music! fjord horses! — but first, it’s helpful to know more about the event.

-The parade attracts approximately 10,000 people and always takes place on May 17, no matter the day of the week.
-(This year it’s on a Thursday.)
+The parade attracts some 10,000 people and always takes place on May 17, no matter the day of the week.
+(This year it’s on a Friday.)
 It’s a tradition for many families, including mine.